Chikayo-k/the-hair-experts/TEST.md

 # Testing

 This is the Testing section of the [README.md](README.md) file.
-It  contains all the testing information for the project The hair expert.
+It contains all the testing information for the project The hair experts.

+## Responsiveness

+Tested on mobile, tablet, laptop and desktop.
+And all devices works as expected.

 ## Validation